 Now we have a pair of custom-made exhaust gaskets that will last many years of reliable service.
 So the time your ’29 Pierce Arrow (or any number of internal combustion engine) needs custom exhaust gaskets, you can make them yourself.

-Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the exhaust parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to make custom exhaust gaskets, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 A life-long gearhead, Jefferson Bryant spends more time in the shop than anywhere else.
 His career began in the car audio industry as a shop manager, eventually working his way into a position at Rockford Fosgate as a product designer.
 In 2003, he began writing tech articles for magazines, and has been working as an automotive journalist ever since.
 His work has been featured in Car Craft, Hot Rod, Rod & Custom, Truckin’, Mopar Muscle, and many more.
 Jefferson has also written 4 books and produced countless videos.
 Jefferson operates Red Dirt Rodz, his personal garage studio, where all of his magazine articles and tech videos are produced.